constcut/constcut/README.md

 - 👋 Hi, I’m @constcut
 - 👀 I’m interested in music, math and psychiatry/psychotherapy.
-- 🌱 I’m currently learning ML and music therapy applications.
+- 🌱 I’m currently learning ML and music\speech applications.
 - 💞️ I’m looking to collaborate on musical therapy applications and other applications designed for personality disorders.
 - 📫 How to reach me: @KonstKut in TG